-Manchester Arena Attack: Children still affected six months on
+Manchester Arena Attack: Children still affected six months on - CBBC Newsround

 The following day, Prime Minister Theresa May said: "This attack stands out for its appalling, sickening cowardice, deliberately targeting innocent, defenceless children and young people who should have been enjoying one of the most memorable nights of their lives".

-Newsround reporter Hayley Hassall has spoken to nearly 20 young people who were at the concert, and while they weren't hurt physically, they were emotionally affected.
+Newsround has spoken to nearly 20 young people who were at the concert, and while they weren't hurt physically, they were emotionally affected.

 Florence told me how she still battles with emotions like anger and guilt.